toddaustin07/lanpresence/README.md

 ## Usage

 Once installed to hub, use moble app to do a *Scan for nearby devices*.
-A LAN Presence device will be created and found in the 'No room assign' room.
+A LAN Presence device will be created and found in the 'No room assigned' room.

 Additional devices can be created by tapping the 'Create Another Device' button on the device Controls screen.

 ### Device Settings
 * **LAN Device Name** - a unique device name; simple/short text only - no special characters or blanks